Volunteer

 Role: Bronx and Harlem Choice Pantries

-Special skills or requirements: Volunteers must be able to stand for 3.5 hours while lifting 30lb bags of groceries.
-Please wear comfortable clothing and shoes.
+Special skills or requirements: Volunteers are expected to stay through the duration of the shift and must be able to stand for 3.5 hours while lifting 30lb bags of groceries.
+Please wear comfortable clothing and shoes as you will be standing for the duration.

-The Riverside Language Program's mission is to help new immigrants successfully integrate into life in the U.S. by providing immersive English language education, workforce development and digital literacy training, and many other support services that help students to be better positioned to access job training, employment, higher education and resources that can help them with their life in the US.
+The mission of Riverside Immigrant Services & Empowerment is to help new immigrants successfully integrate into life in the U.S. by providing immersive English language education, workforce development and digital literacy training, and many other support services that help students to be better positioned to access job training, employment, higher education and resources that can help them with their life in the US.

 Role: Conversation Partner